-Corn succotash is a healthy, flavourful veggie side dish that’s easy to make for a weeknight dinner.
+Corn succotash is a flavourful veggie side dish that’s easy to make for a weeknight dinner.
 With corn, beans, bell peppers, red onions, and cherry tomatoes, it has a whole rainbow of colours!

 Gold spoons digging into bowl of vegan corn succotash